A complement on representations of Hom-Lie algebras: Introduction

 where $d_\frkk:\wedge^k\g^*\longrightarrow \wedge^{k+1}\g^*$ is the coboundary operator associated to the trivial representation."

 The paper is organized as follows.
-In Section 2, we recall some necessary background knowledge: Hom-Lie algebras and their representations and so on.
-In Section 3, we show that $d^s$ is coboundary operators of Hom-Lie algebras and prove that Cohomology groups with respect to these coboundary operators, are isomorphic(Theorem\ref{thm2}).
-In Section 4, we give some properties of $d^s$ and revisit representations of Hom-Lie algebras, and have Theorem\ref{thm3}.
+In Section 2, we first recall some necessary background knowledge: Hom-Lie algebras and their representations.
+Then, we show that $d^s$ is coboundary operators of Hom-Lie algebras and prove that cohomology groups with respect to these coboundary operators, are isomorphic(Theorem \ref{thm2}).
+In Section 3, we give some properties of $d^s$ and revisit representations of Hom-Lie algebras, and have Theorem \ref{thm3}.